 While the King and his men ate the richest foods of cake, chocolate and the like, Daniel only ate vegetables and meat and fruits, and became stronger and mightier than all of the King's men.
 From that day to this I honestly enjoy vegetables and fruits much more than cake or sweets . . . yet . . . sigh . . . alas . . .
 I never got a body like the buff, rugged men in this tale . . . maybe I missed something.

 Anyway . . . the King of Persia has a Queen who is sleeping with Prince Haman while the King is out battling the world.
-Upon the King's return he discovers that his Queen has been a slut, but cannot discover that his second in command is the scoundrel who was sleeping with his wife.
-When the scoundrel Prince Haman discovers that the King knows about her adultery he has the Queen killed in fear that she might tell the King who her lover was.
+Upon the King's return he discovers that his Queen has been unfaithful, but cannot discover that his second in command is the man who was sleeping with his wife.
+When the cheating Prince Haman discovers that the King knows about the Queen's adultery he has the Queen killed in fear that she might tell the King who her lover was.

-Now the King needs a new Queen, and the scoundrel wants to guide one of his own whores to become the new Queen, so that the scoundrel can have power over the King and one day kill him.
-This leads to that and virgin Esther, at the marriage altar with her childhood sweetheart, is taken by force by the King's men as they scoop up every young maiden in the land to present before the King.
+Now the King needs a new Queen, and his unfaithful Prince wants one of his concubines to become the new Queen, so that he can have power over the King and one day kill him.
+This leads to that, and virgin Esther, at the marriage altar with her childhood sweetheart, is taken by force by the King's men as they scoop up every young maiden in the land to present before the King.
 Young and beautiful Esther is not one of the maidens put on display for the King, but she finds herself on her way to become a slave whore to the armies of Persia, and it doesn't look like there is a chance in the world that she will escape this dastardly destination, thanks to the scoundrel of the Kingdom.
 Pop a big bowl of white kernel popcorn with plenty of warm melted butter on it and enjoy the show.

 Joan Collins as Esther